 Active Voice VS Passive Voice: Difference

 Learning the difference between the two forms of grammatical voice is necessary to make ideal sentences.
 Active and Passive voices form the majority of our language.
-You can create carefully curated documents with the knowledge of Active and Passive voice.
+You can create carefully curated documents with Active and Passive voice knowledge.
 Here is some more clarity about the two unique types of grammatical voice.

-For Ex: Active voice is a sentence construction in which the subject performs the action, for example, “The dog bit the mailman.”
-Passive voice, on the other hand, is a sentence construction in which the subject receives the action, for example, “The mailman was bitten by the dog.”
-The main difference between the two is the focus of the sentence, active voice emphasizes the doer of the action while passive voice emphasizes the action or the receiver of the action.
+For Ex: Active voice is a sentence in which the subject acts, for example, “The dog bit the mailman.”
+On the other hand, passive voice is a sentence in which the subject receives the action, for example, “The dog bit the mailman.”
+The main difference between the two is the sentence’s focus; active voice emphasizes the doer of the action, while passive voice emphasizes the action or the receiver.

-The technical definition of Active voice is quite vague.
-It is defined as when in a sentence, the subject is performing the verb actions.
-The description can help show some light on the use of Active voice.
+The technical definition of Active voice could be clearer.
+It is defined as when the subject performs verb actions in a sentence.
+The description shows some light on the use of Active voice.

 It is quite straightforward and is beneficial for inaccurate communication.
 Using an Active voice in sentences has a direct and clear message.
-Here are a few examples that will give you a better idea of the use.
+Here are a few examples to give you a better idea of the use.

 All three sentences make use of essential Active voice.
 You can identify the sentence effortlessly through the definition.
 The subject and action keep changing in every sentence.
 The layout of the sentences is the same in every line.

-A Passive voice refers to the situation when the subject is acted on by the verb.
-The words can be a little confusing to understand at first.
-In reality, it is quite simple, and the opposite of an Active voice.
-Passive voice sentences sound a little confusing.
+A Passive voice refers to the situation when the verb acts on the subject.
+The words can be confusing to understand at first.
+It is quite simple and the opposite of an Active voice.
+Passive voice sentences need to be clarified.

 They can be used to convey the same message uniquely.
 Active voice is the straightforward version, but Passive voice twists the language.
 The sentences can be instantly recognized because they are a little complicated to read.
 We will convert the same examples given above so you can understand the difference better.

 In each sentence, the meaning remains the same.
 The way of forming the sentence is wholly changed through Passive voice.
-You can notice Passive voice is usually accompanied by the preposition “By.”
-It creates a significant part of a sentence but is not compulsory to use.
+You can notice that the Passive voice is usually accompanied by the preposition “By.”
+It creates a significant part of a sentence but is not compulsory.
 The preposition depends on the situation portrayed in the sentence.

 Knowing the structure of your sentence is crucial to have a solid grip on the language.
 The text structure can be beneficial to users.
-When you learn it, you can easily convert sentences from one type of voice to another.
+You can easily convert sentences from one type of voice to another when you learn it.
 The overall structure of the two grammatical views is explained below.

 Active voice sentences are quite straightforward.
 There are three aspects to any punishment.
-You need to identify them to create sentences.
+First, you need to identify them to create sentences.
 These 3 are the subject, action, and verb.
 The entire grammatical voice theory is based on them.
 Active voice sentences use the three aspects with the subject leading, followed by the verb, and then the action.
-It satisfies the definition of the voice type.
+Finally, it satisfies the definition of the voice type.